Protect Yourself Against Fraud

 2. Avoid making payments through wire transfer.

 The phone and wire transfer scheme is one of the oldest tricks in the book.
 This is because once you send the money, it’s difficult to get it back.
-Last year, most of the victims that were contacted by phone also paid the scammers through wire transfer.
+Most of the victims that were contacted by phone also paid the scammers through wire transfer.
 Make sure you do your research and establish credibility before you send money to anyone.

 3. Be extra careful about how you share sensitive information.